autocrypt/autocrypt/doc/ecosystem-dangers.rst

 that Alice cannot read.

-this represents a risk to Alice, even if she has never adopted an Autocrypt-capable client in the first place.
+this represents a risk to Alice, even if she has never adopted an Autocrypt-capable MUA in the first place.

 Mitigations:

- - Alice's next mail to Bob will correct Bob's client's state so that futre mails will be back to Alice's actually preferred state.
+ - Alice's next mail to Bob will correct Bob's MUA's state so that futre mails will be back to Alice's actually preferred state.
 So the attacker must sustain a series of forgeries if the denial of service attack is intended to be sustained.